 Kedarnath Yatra is undertaken piously by thousands of Shiva devotees each year.
 Most remote of the Chota Char Dhams is Kedarnath, the abode of Lord Shiva.
-This glorious jyotirlingas of Lord Shiva prove to be the epitome of beauty and tranquillity.
+These glorious jyotirlingas of Lord Shiva prove to be the epitome of beauty and tranquillity.
 Surrounded by the snow-capped majestic Garhwal Himalayas, it is a sight that lives on in the heart forever.

-Situated in the Rudraprayag district of Uttarakhand, it rises 3,581 m above the sea level.
-The present temple was built by Adi Shankaracharya in 8th century AD.
+Situated in the Rudraprayag district of Uttarakhand, it rises 3,581 m above sea level.
+The present temple was built by Adi Shankaracharya in the 8th century AD.
 Kedarnath Yatra is what leads to it.

 Kedarnath Temple: An Overview